raspberrypilearning/getting-started-guide-editor-html/en/step_1.md

 ### What you will make

-You will take a tour of the Raspberry Pi Editor.
-You will write a simple web page in HTML.
+You will take a tour of the Raspberry Pi Editor and write a simple web page using HTML and CSS.

-**TODO:** Update this vvvv
-<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/html-guide-complete" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 The rest of this project will guide you through the features of the Editor!